bvds/andes/docs/guides/client_guide/README.md

 ### Reset a Password

 If you don't remember your password, enter your email address and click <b>Reset Password</b> or click <b>return</b>.
 Information about how to reset your password is sent to the email address you provide.
 To return to the previous screen, click the left arrow.

 {@img ResetPassword.png}

+## Existing Login PIN Prompt

+When a user has already started a Space session and exits the client, when they return, they are prompted for the organization and then for the PIN that was previously set:

+{@img SpaceClientPINprompt.png}

 ## Add an Organization

 The name of your organization, such as a project name, company name, institution name, etc.
 An organization name is provided to you when Sencha sends you mail confirming your participation in Sencha Space.